BharatAntil/vpn-over-ssh/README.md

 # vpn-over-ssh
-Poor mans VPN over SSH, script which can help to setup VPN based on **OpenSSH version 4.3+**, creates a ssh tunnel to **connect two networks, require root, works with Linux**.
+Poor mans VPN over SSH, script which can help to setup VPN based on **OpenSSH version 4.3+**, creates a ssh tunnel to **connect two networks, require root, works with Linux,MAC & WIndows**.

 # Prerequisites